GYNAECOLOGICAL ILLNESSES

 Pelvic Pain

 The pain can be due to many different medical conditions such as endometriosis, an infection, prolapse, fibroids, tumours, cysts on ovaries, pelvic inflammatory disease, irritable bowel syndrome, other problems with bowel, bladder, nerves and diseases of the urinary tract as well as hernias, slipped discs, drug abuse, fibromyalgia.
-The most common causes of pelvic pain are endometriosis and irritable bowel syndrome.
+The most common causes of this pain are endometriosis and irritable bowel syndrome.

 Symptoms of pelvic pain can occur along with other symptoms, depending on the exact cause.
 Associated symptoms can include lower back pain, vaginal or urethral bleeding or discharge, fever, and pain during sex.